 Vinales Cuba.
 Washed out at a Tobacco Farm

-Being in Cuba at peak period has its good and not so good points.
+Being in Cuba at a peak period has its good and not so good points.

-The good – it is a time where you get to meet many fellow travellers, and there is definitely a buzz about the place.
+The good – it is a time where you get to meet many fellow travelers, and there is definitely a buzz about the place.
 The cities and towns are alive.

 The coffee comes with a sugar can wedge and you dip and such the coffee from the espresso – nice!